-- shares held by third parties in their own name, but on behalf of the participant; - shares held by subsidiaries and parent companies (except companies that manage portfolios or funds independently, in which case the voting rights of its parent companies shall not be aggregated); - shares held by third parties that have entered into a voting agreement with the participant, except when the participant is bound to follow the third party's instructions; - shares held by any board members of the participant (including members of any supervisory body of the participant); - shares that the participant may acquire pursuant to an agreement with the owner of such shares or to a financial instrument (i) that grants an unconditional right or an option right to acquire, by virtue of a binding agreement, the shares with voting rights issued by an issuer whose shares are admitted to trading in a regulated market or (ii) that has physical settlement and is not covered by (i) but has a similar economic effect; - shares held as security, managed by, or deposited with the participant if the participant is entitled to exercise voting rights; - when the participant was granted discretionary powers to exercise voting rights; - shares held by third parties who have entered into an agreement with the participant with the purpose of acquiring control of the company, or preventing any changes to its control or otherwise being an instrument of concerted exercise of influence over the company (including any agreements related to the transferability of shares unless evidence to the contrary is produced before the CMVM); and - voting rights aggregated to any individual or entity as foreseen in any of the above rules by application of any of the other rules.
+- shares held by third parties in their own name, but on behalf of the participant; - shares held by subsidiaries and parent companies (except companies that manage portfolios or funds independently, in which case the voting rights of its parent companies must not be aggregated); - shares held by third parties that have entered into a voting agreement with the participant, except when the participant is bound to follow the third party's instructions; - shares held by any board members of the participant (including members of any supervisory body of the participant); - shares that the participant may acquire pursuant to an agreement with the owner of such shares or to a financial instrument: - (a) that grants an unconditional right or an option right to acquire, by virtue of a binding agreement, the shares with voting rights issued by an issuer whose shares are admitted to trading in a regulated market; or - (b) that has physical settlement and is not covered by(a), but has a similar economic effect; - shares held as security, managed by, or deposited with the participant if the participant is entitled to exercise voting rights; - the point at which the participant was granted discretionary powers to exercise voting rights; - shares held by third parties who have entered into an agreement with the participant with the purpose of acquiring control of the company, or preventing any changes to its control or otherwise being an instrument of concerted exercise of influence over the company (including any agreements related to the transferability of shares unless evidence to the contrary is produced before the CMVM); and - voting rights aggregated to any individual or entity as foreseen in any of the above rules by application of any of the other rules.

-The mandatory takeover bid must be launched (immediately after the above thresholds are exceeded) for the acquisition of all the shares (and other securities that grant the right to its subscription or acquisition).
-The minimum consideration is the highest of (i) the highest price paid by the bidder or a related party for the acquisition of the shares of the company during the six months prior to the publication of the preliminary announcement of the takeover bid or (ii) the average weighted market price of the shares during the same period.
-However, the CMVM can decide that the consideration calculated according to these criteria is not a fair consideration and determine that the consideration is calculated by an independent auditor indicated by the CMVM.
+The mandatory takeover bid must be launched immediately after the above thresholds are exceeded for the acquisition of all the shares and other securities that grant the right to its subscription or acquisition.
+The minimum consideration is the highest of the highest price paid by the bidder or a related party for the acquisition of the shares of the company during the six months prior to the publication of the preliminary announcement of the takeover bid, or the average weighted market price of the shares during the same period.
+However, the CMVM may decide that the consideration calculated according to these criteria is not fair and it may determine that an independent auditor indicated by the CMVM should calculate the consideration.

-There are some exceptions to this duty.
+There are some exceptions to this duty, as follows:

-- Inexistence of control: the bidder, exceeding the limit of one third, may prove before the CMVM that it does not have control of the target company nor is in a group relationship with it. - Takeover bid: exceeding the relevant threshold results from a general takeover bid over all the shares or other securities issued by the target company, without any restriction relating to the quantity or maximum percentage of securities to be acquired and in compliance with the requirements set out for the consideration for the mandatory offer. - Financial restructuring: exceeding the relevant threshold results from the execution of a financial restructuring plan in accordance with the relevant statutory provisions. - Merger: exceeding the relevant threshold results from the merger of the listed company with another company provided that the resolution of the general meeting of the listed company expressly specifies that the operation would result in the duty to launch a tender offer.
+- Lack of control: the bidder, exceeding the limit of one third, may prove before the CMVM that it does not have control of the target company nor is in a group relationship with it. - A takeover bid: exceeding the relevant threshold results from a general takeover bid over all the shares or other securities issued by the target company, without any restriction relating to the quantity or maximum percentage of securities to be acquired and in compliance with the requirements set out for the consideration for the mandatory offer. - Financial restructuring: exceeding the relevant threshold results from the execution of a financial restructuring plan in accordance with the relevant statutory provisions. - A merger: exceeding the relevant threshold resulting from the merger of the listed company with another company, provided that the resolution of the general meeting of the listed company expressly specifies that the operation would result in the duty to launch a tender offer.